2023년 3월 고1 모의고사 변형 (18-30번)

 Number 23

-Gradually people were given more time ____
+Gradually people were ____ more time off.

-With the railways came many large ____
+With the railways came many ____ hotels.

-Later, ____ arrival of air transport opened up more of the world and led to tourism growth.
+Later, the arrival of air transport opened up more of ____ world and led to tourism growth.

 Number 24

-The danger is that one day you look around and realize you’re so deep in this comfortable rut that you can no longer see the ____ or breathe fresh air; the sides of the rut have become so slippery that it would take a superhuman effort to climb out; and, effectively, you’re stuck.
+The danger is that one day you look around and realize you’re so deep in this comfortable rut that you can ____ longer see the sun or breathe fresh air; the sides of the rut have become so slippery that it would take a superhuman effort to climb out; and, effectively, you’re stuck.

 Number 26